soyapo/Sixth-Assignment-Advanced-Multithreading/README.md

 #### 📝 Task Description

-You are building a simple multi-threaded banking system.
-The system manages **four bank accounts**, and processes a series of transactions (withdrawals, deposits, and transfers) by reading instructions from **four input files**.
-Each file contains a list of operations and is handled by a **separate thread**.
+You're building a simple multithreaded banking system that manages four bank accounts and processes transactions (deposits, withdrawals, transfers) using four input files—each handled by a separate thread.

-Your goal is to implement safe and correct logic for the `deposit`, `withdraw`, and `transfer` methods in the `BankAccount` class.
+Your task is to implement thread-safe logic for the deposit, withdraw, and transfer methods in the BankAccount class.

-**The Setup**
-The infrastructure for the following actions is **already written**:

-- initializing accounts,
-- reading input files,
-- parsing the data, and
-- creating/running threads
+Note: Account setup, input parsing, and thread management are already implemented.

 ---